Know Your “I” and Why — Self-Knowledge Drives Your Choices

 - It may also help to research which companies have branch offices in your home country.

-- Career Design also offers coaching labs on US cultural differences to help increase your confidence as you communicate with employers.
+- Career Design also offers a coaching lab on US cultural differences available on Canvas to help increase your confidence as you communicate with employers.

 - Review great resources on our International Student webpage.